Difficult conversations with pre-teens and teenagers: what are they?

 - Listen to your child.
 This means giving your child a chance to talk through what’s going on, without you trying to fix the situation.
 Often, teenagers aren’t expecting you to fix things – they just want you to listen.

 - Avoid being critical or judgmental, or getting emotional.
 If you need to let off steam, choose another adult to talk to when your child isn’t around.

 - If you need a bit of time to calm down or gather your thoughts before you talk, set a time to talk later.
 Make sure it’s soon – don’t wait until the next day.
-The longer you wait, the harder it will be.
 Your child might go ahead without your input in the meantime.

-- If your child has some specific issues he wants your help with and you’re not sure how to advise him, say so.
-Offer to work with your child to find out what he needs to know – for example, about contraception, sexuality, alcohol and so on.
+- If your child has some specific issues they want your help with and you’re not sure how to advise them, say so.
+Offer to work with your child to find out what they need to know – for example, about contraception, sexuality, alcohol and so on.